fqpf/rsschool-cv/cv.md

 ### About me

-I worked 5 years in videoproduction sphere.
+I worked for five years in the video production sphere.

-In some moment I wanted to change my job and try myself in something new.\
-Сomputer programming seemed to me interesting sphere.
+At some moment, I decided to change my job and try myself in something new.
+I felt like programming seems to be quite a fascinating sphere.

-I have always enjoyed being involved in product creation(in my case - video), think and decide how will be better for consumer show the product  and  tell about it.\
-It gave me an idea to try front-end development.
-I liked it!
-It is difficult, but very interesting.
+I enjoy being involved in product creation(in my experience - video).
+I like a lot to investigate how to present a product to the consumer.
+So, it's given me an idea to try frontend development.
+And I liked it.
+Sometimes it could be not easy, but still joyful.

-A big World opened for me :)
+A `Big World` opened for me now :)

 ### Education

-**Higher education:**
+#### Higher education:

-University: SPBGUP
+**University:** SPBGUP
-Faculty: culture
+**Faculty:** culture
-Direction: advertising and PR
+**Direction:** advertising and PR

-**Educational courses:**
+#### Educational courses:

-The Rolling Scopes: JS / front-end
+**The Rolling Scopes:** JS / front-end

 ### Skills